JiriTrecak/Laurine/README.md

 Laurine is clever Swift script that scans your localization file and generates actual structured code out of it, therefore making the usage of localization strings much easier.

 What is so good about it is that by removing magical strings from your code, compiler can actually tell you that you forgot to make changes (and where), if your localization file changes.
-It also introduces type checks for strings that contain runtime parameters (%@, %d etc.).
+It also introduces type checks for strings that contain runtime parameters (`%@`, `%d` etc.).

 Laurine requires Swift to run and can be used from command line as well as build script (recommended).
 Laurine uses [CommandLine](https://github.com/jatoben/CommandLine "CommandLine Swift Tool") to get configuration options from you, and due to current limitations of Swift, its code is embedded within Laurine itself.